Skip to main content

 4x4 Matrix Keypad Used to enter a PIN code for access

-Passive Buzzer Emits audio feedback upon certain actions (e.g. denied access)
+Active Buzzer Emits audio feedback upon certain actions (e.g. denied access)

-LED Status indicator (access granted, error, etc.)
+LEDs Status indicator (access granted, access denied)

 External 5V Power Source Provides sufficient current for the LCD and servo motor